 What you should do:

 - Contact the dealership if you haven't already.
 The law says, before we can help you, you must tell the dealership about the problem and give the dealership an opportunity to resolve the problem.
 Keep a record of any contact with the dealer.
 Get an invoice for any repairs and write down the date, time, and who you spoke to at the dealership.

 - Follow these tips when talking with the dealership:

-If you don't resolve your dispute with the dealer, you may file a complaint with us by starting your complaint here.
+If you are not able to resolve your dispute with the dealer, you may file a complaint with us by starting your complaint here.

 - Speak to the owner or manager about your concern.

 - Use a friendly, not an angry tone.
 Assume the problem is unusual and the dealership wants to fix it.
 Be reasonable, polite, and factual.

 - Let the dealer know you're a loyal customer and you're complaining because you want to continue being a customer.
 The dealer may not try as hard to please you if it's already lost your business.